sivalabs-bookstore/bookstore-deployment/README.md

 ### 2. I just want to run one or more services
 Each service implementation will be published as a Docker image to DockerHub.
-So, if you just want to run one or more services then you can use docker-compose manifest files in https://github.com/sivalabs-bookstore/bookstore-deployment/docker-compose
+So, if you just want to run one or more services then you can use docker-compose manifest files in https://github.com/sivalabs-bookstore/bookstore-deployment/tree/main/docker-compose

+> **IMPORTANT NOTE**
+>
+> Due to the memory limitations of your computer, sometimes services may not start properly.
+> Please check the container logs to make sure the services started correctly.

 If you want to just run **catalog-service-java-springboot** and **promotion-service-java-springboot** services then you can do the following: